TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

 +  Real-time, low-latency responses;
 +  Embodied intelligence, capable of decision-making, planning, and action.

-Currently, I am at the beginning of my research journey, with primary focuses on the first two challenges.
-With recent exciting advances in LLM and RL, I feel I'm never so close to my goal.
+Currently, I am at the beginning of my research journey, with primary focus on the first two challenges.
+With recent groundbreaking advances in LLM and RL, it's really exciting to be so close to my dream.
 I really want to do two kinds of work: *(i) Projects that are widely used in research and industry community; (ii) Projects that focus on solving fundamental or vital problems in an area.*

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.